List of tallest buildings in Saint John, New Brunswick

+A new 11-storey residential high-rise, 99 King, is under construction as of 2025.
+Upon completion, it would be the first residential high-rise built in the city in over 30 years.

 Tallest buildings

 This list ranks buildings in Saint John that stand at least 30 metres (98 ft) tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.